dennisonbertram/mcp-brex/README.md

 Since MCP servers communicate over stdio, debugging can be challenging.
 We recommend using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector) for debugging.

+## Usage Guide Resource

+Agents can read a compact usage guide via MCP resources:

+- `brex://docs/usage` — best practices, safe parameter patterns, and anti-patterns to avoid over-fetching.

+## Publishing

+This package publishes only `build`, `README.md`, and `LICENSE`.
+Development scripts and internal documentation are excluded from npm.

 ## Security Considerations

 This server implements several security measures: